AllenNeuralDynamics/one-liner/README.md

   * Multiple `RouterClient`s can connect to a single `RouterServer`

 ## Why build this?
-The router pattern provides a bridge between decoupled applications from interfaces (i.e: the model from the view).
+The router pattern provides a bridge between distinct applications.

+For our use cases we mostly apply this pattern to separate instrument control code from its respective GUI.

 This separation provides several advantages:
 * GUIs can be developed independently of standalone projects.
 * GUIs can run on separate processes or on different machines altogether, providing more flexibility where some machines are resource-constrained.
 * Failures are siloed.
-A GUI can crash independent of the application it is interfacing with.
+A GUI can crash independent of the application code it is interfacing with.

 ## Package Installation with uv